w4jbm/Altair-clone/language-hex/README.md

 * Hold STOP+AUX1(UP) to enter the setup menu.
 * From the terminal, enter "i" to enable input, "d" to enable debugging, and then 'x' to exit setup and dump into the debugger.
 You will see the PC (program counter), SP (stack pointer), registers, and such displayed, but you can ignore that.
 * Next you will need to load the .hex data which is contained in the files found in this directory to your clipboard.
-* I used Tera Term and set the transmit delay to 10 milliseconds per character.
+* I used Tera Term and set the transmit delay to 2 milliseconds per character. *Remember that the delay is for communications with the debugger running on the Arduino, not a connection to the emulated Altair.
+Because of this, shorter delays may work.*
 * You should still be in the monitor, so if you type 'H' you should see the message, "Reading HEX data...".
 * In Tera Term, go Edit and then Paste.
 This will give you a preview window and the option to click okay and begin the transfer to the Altair clone.
 * You will see the results of each line of hex data as it loads.